Krispy Kreme: IPO and accounting scandals

 On April 5, 2000, the corporation went public on the NASDAQ at $21 using the ticker symbol KREM.
 On May 17, 2001, Krispy Kreme switched to the New York Stock Exchange, with the ticker symbol KKD, which it carried until its private acquisition.
 The stock reached what would be its all-time high of $50 on the New York Stock Exchange in August 2003, a gain of 135% from its IPO price.
 For the fiscal year ending in February 2004, the company reported sales of $665.6 million and operating profits of $94.7 million from almost 400 stores (including international locations).
 The market initially considered the company as having "solid fundamentals, adding stores at a rapid clip and showing steadily increasing sales and earnings."

 In May 2004, the company missed quarterly estimates for the first time and suffered its first loss as a public company.
 Chairman and CEO Scott Livengood attributed the poor results to the low-carbohydrate diet craze.
 This explanation was viewed with skepticism by analysts, as "blaming the Atkins diet for disappointing earnings carried a whiff of desperation", and as rival doughnut chain, Dunkin' Donuts, has not suffered from the low-carb trend over the same compared period.

 By 2005, the company's stock had lost 75–80% of its value, amid earnings declines, as well as an SEC investigation over the company's alleged improper accounting practices.
 A turnaround plan in December 2005 aimed to close unprofitable stores in order to avoid bankruptcy.

-Analysts suggested that Livengood had expanded the chain too rapidly after the IPO, which concentrated certain markets with too many stores.
+Analysts suggested Livengood expanded too rapidly post-IPO, over-concentrating certain markets.
 While this approach initially grew revenues and profits at the parent-company level, due to royalty payments from new franchisees, this reduced the profitability of individual franchisees in the long run as they were forced to compete with one another.
 For the 2003–04 fiscal year, while the parent enjoyed a 15% increase in second-quarter revenues, same-store sales increased only a tenth of a percent.
 Krispy Kreme also had supermarkets and gas stations carry their doughnuts, which soon contributed up to half of the chain's sales, creating further market saturation as well as increasing competition to its franchisees.
 All this expansion devalued Krispy Kreme brand's novelty by making the once-specialty doughnuts ubiquitous, particularly as the newer sales outlets required pre-made doughnuts as opposed to the ones made fresh in factory stores, which alienated brand devotees.